 - At the generator building, Simplex day tanks are located next to each of the three emergency generators.
 Each day tank has a capacity of 200 gallons, and each is configured with PLC-based controls and GUI displays to provide clear indication of all normal and abnormal conditions.

 - Whenever a day tank requires refilling, the automatic controls communicate with a Simplex “Tank Selection” control panel which, in turn, selects a bulk storage tank and signals the transfer pump to operate.

 - All mission-critical Simplex components (transfer pumps, day tanks, etc) were specified to have stainless steel enclosures and stainless steel internal piping, to provide extended longevity in Florida’s environment.

-Learn more about this facility from the County’s “Utilities in Focus” – Fall 2014:
+Here’s an excerpt about this facility from the County’s “Utilities in Focus” – Fall 2014:

 The Eastern Regional Water Supply Facility (ERWSF) is a 50 million-gallon per-day water supply facility that serves the 284 square miles of the East Water Service Area (EWSA) in Orange County.
 The ERWSF is the only water

 supply facility that serves the 84,506 customer connections, so it is critical this facility stays operational and up-to-date.

 The ERWSF was originally constructed in 1998 and is in need of certain improvements.
 The design of the ERWSF Improvements Phase IIIA project was completed and advertised for bid.
 The construction contract was awarded to